node-js-libs/cli/README.md

 Adds `-c,--catch` to catch and output uncaughtExceptions and resume execution

+*Note: Plugins are automatically disabled if an option or switch of the same name is already defined*

 ## Other helper methods

-cli has helper methods for working with *stdin*
+cli has helper methods for working with stdin and stdout

-    cli.withStdin(callback);        //callback receives stdin as a string cli.withStdinLines(callback);   //callback receives (lines, newline) - newline is autodetected as \n or \r\n
+    cli.withStdin(callback);        //callback receives stdin as a string cli.withStdinLines(callback);   //callback receives (lines, newline) - newline is autodetected as \n or \r\n cli.output(string);

 To spawn a child process, use